wyomingw4w/wyomingw4w.org/_pages/providers.md

 ### <span style="color: #A569BD">Wyoming</span>

-In Wyoming, parental consent required for patients under age 18.
+In Wyoming, parental consent is required for patients under age 18.
 A judge may excuse you from this requirement.
 Contact clinics for more information.